Amtrak Roomette Review - The Lakeshore Limited (ORD)

 There are two (basic) types of sleepers on the Lakeshore Limited.
 I selected a "Roomette" for this trip.
 This one is perfect for a single traveller on an overnight journey.
-However, I am not sure I would use this for two people, as it could get crowded and the toilet is right out in the open!

-On the bright side, there is a storage space above the seats that easily fits a big suite case - or two roll-a-boards.
+There's a storage space above the seats that easily fits a big suite case - or two roll-a-boards.
 The compartment comes with a sink and toilet that both hide away into the staircase (to the upper bunk).

 I was actually relieved with the amount of space, as I had expected this roomette to be far tighter.

 There was plenty of light.
 The windows were huge.
 And at night, there were ceiling, wall and seat lamps.
 Four vents in the cabin ensured there was plenty of fresh air as well- -which was welcomed as the windows did not open.